KIRSTANNA/webTesting/README.md

 price only) data in a json object.
  -- iii.
 If the flight is not available for Price criteria: (Economy (Most Restricted), filter the flight data out of the json object
  -- iv.
 Print the final json object in the console.

+### The steps to run from the root folder are:
+npm install
+npm run start